Ubuntu

 tlp (PPA or main) – Power saving

-tlp-pd (PPA or main) – optional – Select profile with a mouse click (Version 1.9 and newer)
+tlp-pd (PPA or main) – optional – Select TLP profile with a mouse click (Version 1.9 and newer)

 tlp-rdw (PPA or main) – optional – Radio Device Wizard